kashinak/whale-song-memory-game/README.md

 # Whale Song Memory Game

-This memory game is intended for entertainment and educational purposes and to expand ocean awareness by cultivating a deeper human connection to various whale species through a fun process of memorizing their distinct sound patterns consisting of whale calls and clicks.
-It is modeled after the classic [Simon game](https://en.wikipedia.org/wiki/Simon_(game).
+This memory game is intended for entertainment and educational purposes to expand ocean awareness by cultivating a deeper human connection to various whale species through beautiful visuals and organic whale song audio.
+The game is a fun journey of memorizing distinct game sound patterns consisting of whale calls and clicks.
+It is modeled after the classic [Simon (game)](https://en.wikipedia.org/wiki/Simon_%28game%29).

 ---